 We have chosen not to externally assure this report, but may elect to do so in future years.
-This report covers all six of Waupaca Foundry's U.S.-based manufacturing facilities.
-April 2016 marked the completion of the merger with Hitachi Metals Automotive Components USA, LLC (HMAC), which brought three additional facilities into our business.
-These three facilities were included this report.
+This report covers all of Waupaca Foundry's U.S.-based manufacturing facilities.

 Restatements of information and significant changes from the previous reporting period are addressed within the individual sections of this report.